sjkelly/julia/README.md

 * https://github.com/JuliaLang/julia/pull/7586

 ## Ideas for Base
 Expand graphics.jl and cross-pollinate the function and type names with PolygonClipping.jl and MeshSlicer.jl.
+Also, https://github.com/mroughan/Geometry2D.jl/issues/1.
+We can define promote rules for interoperability.

 An easy way to install programs from Pkg.